mongodb/mongo-go-driver/docs/migration-2.0.md

 `*Codec` structs and `New*Codec` methods have been removed.
 Additionally, the correlated `bson/bsonoptions` package has been removed, so codecs are not directly configurable using `*CodecOptions` structs in Go Driver 2.0.
 To configure the encode and decode behavior, use the configuration methods on a `bson.Encoder` or `bson.Decoder`.
 To configure the encode and decode behavior for a `mongo.Client`, use `options.ClientOptionsBuilder.SetBSONOptions` with `BSONOptions`.

-This example shows how to set ObjectIDAsHex.
+This example shows how to set `ObjectIDAsHex`.

 ```go
 // v1